 Auditions

-There are THREE projects auditioning in the Fall.
+There are many projects auditioning this Spring.
+Two Department Season productions - The Good Person of Setzuan, the 4 short plays that make up the John Lion New Plays Festival 2025 (NPF), and the Workshop "Special Skills include:".
 All will be at the first two days of auditions as these are group auditions.
-Call backs will be later in the week and some in the weeks following, and scheduled separately.
+Call backs will be later in the week.

-Several MFA in TVFT students are working on their culminating projects and will be sitting in the auditions to see the amazing talent pool.
+Several MFA in TVFT students are working on projects and will be sitting in the auditions to see the amazing talent pool.
 They will be casting separately.

 Detailed casting info/character breakdowns will be found on the Casting webpage